halljared/web-roguelike/README.md

 Navigate to http://localhost:3000 or whichever link the console provided.

-Click the 'Playground' button in the 'Modifiers' card to navigate to /modifiers/playground.
+Click the 'Playground' button in the 'Items' card to navigate to /itemPlayground.
 It may take a second to load the first time.